HowieJM/vsn-pipelines/README.rst

 - **Singularity:** 3.8.6
 - **Nextflow:** 21.04.03 (crucial)

-Then, export, checking before and after:
+Then export these variables, checking before and after:

 .. code-block:: bash